f5businessdevelopment/bdOtelLab/docs/ex2.md

  - Receive telemetry via OTLP over either HTTP or gRPC
  - Process records using the standard batch processor
  - Export metrics to a Prometheus backend
- - Export logs to to a Splunk Enterprise instance *-for Exercise 3*
+ - Export logs to a Splunk Enterprise instance *-for Exercise 3*

 <img src= "../images/Picture18.png">